Materialfy/M-Dash/README.md

 We used the latest 3.x [Vue CLI](https://github.com/vuejs/vue-cli) which aims to reduce project configuration to as little as possible.
 Almost everything is inside `package.json` + some other related files such as `.babel.config.js`, `.eslintrc.js` and `.postcssrc.js`.

-Let us know what you think and what we can improve below.
-And good luck with development!

 ### Special thanks